 Is cataract surgery painful?

-Cataract surgery is done with mild sedation.
+Cataract surgery is done with anesthetic eyedrops and mild intravenous sedation.
 There may an occasional sensation of mild pressure but no pain.
 Some irritation and tearing are to be expected for a few hours after the surgery.

 What is the likelihood of complications from cataract surgery?